radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 #### Web Services (HTTP) Port

 The HTTPS interface is enabled by default.
 The RadiantOne service accepts web service requests (SCIM, ADAP, DSML, SPML) on this endpoint.
-For details on accessing the RadiantOne Web Services, please see the RadiantOne Web Services API Guide.
+For details on accessing the RadiantOne Web Services, please see http://developer.radiantlogic.com/developer/.

 #### DSML, SPML, SCIM, REST (ADAP), SAML

 SCIM settings are configured in the Server Front End > SCIM section.

-For details on configuring and accessing RadiantOne via DSML, SPML, SCIM, and REST, please see the RadiantOne Web Services API Guide.
+For details on configuring and accessing RadiantOne via DSML, SPML, SCIM, and REST, please see http://developer.radiantlogic.com/developer/.

 # Interception